Bardolph-Automation-Inc/bardolph/docs/web_install.rst

    sudo adduser lights

 Note that this user doesn't have any special privileges.
-This ensures that the Python code itself is run without any special access, thus improving security.
+This ensures that the Python code itself runs under a standard account, thus improving security.

 I also change the name of the server.
 In this example, my server will be